-In 2018 I was juried in to participate in the annual Loveland Sculpture Show.
-It is one of the largest and most prestigious sculpture events in the U.S. and is a milestone achievement in itself for sculptors nationally.
-Another even bigger milestone for me after the 2018 event was to be selected by the board and jury to propose a sculpture for the Benson Sculpture Garden.
-I was thrilled when my sculpture pair “Caress” was subsequently commissioned for inclusion in the park this year.
+I have been juried in to participate in the annual Loveland Sculpture Show many years in a row.
+It is one of the largest and most prestigious sculpture events in the US and is a milestone achievement in itself for sculptors nationally.
+Another even bigger milestone for me after my first Loveland event was to be selected by the board and jury to propose a sculpture for the Benson Sculpture Garden.
+I was thrilled when my sculpture pair “Caress” was subsequently commissioned for inclusion in the park.

 “Caress” has been my most popular small sculpture pair.
 I think my collectors like the deeply caring gesture of the arm and the obviously loving bond that emerges between the individual figures.
 I have my small sculpture “Caress” on Artfinder and I am planning to have a 10” and also a 20” version available for the show.
 They will be available on Artfinder as well.
 Most of my sculptures are designed to pair them with smaller children figures to be placed in-between or on either side of the parents figures.
 Most collectors start with the couple and sometimes they add children over time or they commission me to create a family portrait of their whole family from toddlers to grandparents.
 And don’t forget the dog and cat or birds which are also family members!